rails/rails/guides/source/contributing_to_ruby_on_rails.md

 Helping to Resolve Existing Issues
 ----------------------------------

 As a next step beyond reporting issues, you can help the core team resolve existing issues.
-If you check the [Everyone's Issues](https://github.com/rails/rails/issues) list in GitHub Issues, you'll find lots of issues already requiring attention.
+If you check the [issues list](https://github.com/rails/rails/issues) in GitHub Issues, you'll find lots of issues already requiring attention.
 What can you do for these?
 Quite a bit, actually:

 ### Verifying Bug Reports